pingcap/docs-cn/op-guide/configuration.md

 + You can use the "/tmp/tidb.sock" file.

 ### --perfschema
-+ enable(1) or disable(0) the performance schema
++ enable(true) or disable(false) the performance schema
-+ default: "0"
++ default: false
-+ the value can be (1) or (0).
-(1) is to enable and (0) is to disable.
++ the value can be (true) or (false). (true) is to enable and (false) is to disable.
 The Performance Schema provides a way to inspect internal execution of the server at runtime.
 See [performance schema](http://dev.mysql.com/doc/refman/5.7/en/performance-schema.html) for more information.
 If you enable the performance schema, the performance will be affected.

-### $TIDB_PPROF environment variable
+### --report-status
-+ An environment variable that is used to enable or disable the runtime profiling data via the HTTP server.
-The Address is at client URL + "/debug/pprof/".
-+ If set $TIDB_PPROF to 0, TiDB will disable pprof.
-Otherwise TiDB will enable pprof.
++ enable(true) or disable(false) the status report and pprof tool.
++ default: true
++ the value can be (true) or (false). (true) is to enable metrics and pprof. (false) is to disable metrics and pprof.

 ## Placement Driver (PD)